Frequently Asked Questions

 What vaccinations do I need?

-MEDLIFE follows the Centers for Disease Control and Prevention’s recommendations and requirements.
+In addition, MEDLIFE follows the Centers for Disease Control and Prevention’s recommendations and requirements.
 Immunization recommendations for all of our trip locations may be found on this page: www.cdc.gov/travel/destinations/list.
-While all immunizations are optional, we recommend consulting the CDC page and/or visiting a local travel clinic for more information.
+We recommend consulting the CDC page and/or visiting a local travel clinic for more information.

 Am I required to purchase travel health insurance?

-MEDLIFE will provide $50,000 worth of travel health insurance to each volunteer during their Service Learning Trip.
-Volunteers are not required to purchase any additional insurance.
+MEDLIFE will provide emergency medical insurance to each volunteer during their Service Learning Trip.

 How much spending money do I need?